kristiyan-velkov/docker-docs/content/guides/nextjs/_index.md

   time: 20 minutes
 ---

-The Next.js language-specific guide shows you how to containerize a Next.js application using Docker, following best practices for creating efficient, production-ready containers.
+This guide shows you how to containerize a Next.js application using Docker, following best practices for creating efficient, production-ready containers.

 [Next.js](https://nextjs.org/) is a React framework that enables server-side rendering, static site generation, and full-stack capabilities.
 Docker